henribru/google-ads-stubs/README.md

 # Or this:
 from google.ads.googleads.v13 import CampaignOperation campaign_operation = CampaignOperation()

-# Replace this:
-campaign_service = client.get_service('CampaignService')
-# With this:
-from google.ads.googleads.v13 import CampaignServiceClient
-campaign_service: CampaignServiceClient = client.get_service('CampaignService')
-# But you can keep this:
-google_ads_service = client.get_service('GoogleAdsService')
 ```

-While it is technically possible to type these methods using a combination of overloading and literal types,
+While it is technically possible to type this method using a combination of overloading and literal types,
 this is not included in these stubs.
 The reason is that it requires about 10,000 overloads, which makes most typecheckers fairly slow.
-The only overloads included are those necessary to make it work for GoogleAdsService.

 Certain types are too lenient compared to what's allowed at runtime. `GoogleAdsClient.enums` is typed as `Any` and so is the `mapping` argument to protobuf message constructors.
 On the other hand certain types are more strict than what's allowed at runtime.
 You can't substitute a protobuf message for an equivalent dict or an enum with it's equivalent name or value.
 This might improve in the future, but for now: